akmalefs/akmalefs/README.md

-## Hi, I'm Akmal and I'm burdened with glorious purpose
+## Hi, I'm Akmal and i'm burdened with glorious purpose 🦸🏼‍♂️👨🏼‍💻

 <img src="banner.png">
 I'm designer and developer with an interest in merging design aesthetics and code functionality.
 Combining UI design skills with expertise in HTML, CSS, and JavaScript.
 Always eager